What are the statutory reporting requirements and deadlines for a UK Ltd company?

 - Notes to the Accounts; these disclose all details pertaining to the income, cost of sales and overheads of the company in the accounting period, as well as detail on loans, shareholdings etc.

-- Balance Sheet-relevant Notes to the Accounts
+- Statement of Financial Positon-relevant Notes to the Accounts

 On what basis do I decide whether to file full or micro-entity accounts?